The FF Advisory Committee meeting that was scheduled for Dec. 5, 2023 has been cancelled.

 The names and brief biographical information about the commissioners and advisory committee members is listed on this web site's commission and advisory committees page.
 E-mail messages to commissioners or advisory committee members may be mailed to the commission's "info" mailbox at i firstname.lastname@example.org.
 Staff will forward e-mail to commissioners and advisory committee members.
 For direct address and telephone information for commissioners or advisory committee members, please contact the agency's executive office.

 Items for future commission or advisory committee meetings should be submitted in writing to the agency at least 30 days before the meeting.
 In no event should items be submitted later than 15 days prior to the meeting.
 If the item requested is a petition for new rules, the agency recommends that the submitter review 401.19.

 Requests for records under the Texas Open Records Act should be submitted in writing.
-Please see our open records requests and complaints page.
+Please see our open records requests page.

 Complaints about a violation of a rule within the agency's jurisdiction should be made in writing to the agency's standards compliance section at the Texas Commission on Fire Protection, Compliance Section, PO Box 2286, Austin, TX 78768-2286.
 (See the standards compliance section above for more information.)
-Please see our open records requests and complaints page.
+Please see our file a complaint page.

 Persons with complaints about a staff member or about the agency's service should contact the agency's customer relations representative at (512) 936-3838, or by writing in care of the Texas Commission on Fire Protection, Customer Relations Representative, PO Box 2286, Austin, TX 78768-2286.
-Please see our open records requests and complaints page.
+Please see our file a complaint page.